work-related stress action ohs consulting

 Work-related stress is “the adverse reaction people have to excessive pressures or other types of demand placed on them at work“.

-Whilst work-related stress may not be as visible as “physical” hazards – for example, trip hazard in walkways, or un-guarded machines; there are come clear indicators that can inform you that work-related stress is a hazard that your workplace should pay closer attention to.
+Whilst work-related stress may not be as visible as “physical” hazards – for example, trip hazards in walkways, or un-guarded machines; there are some clear indicators that can inform you that work-related stress is a hazard that your workplace should pay closer attention to.
 Within your organisation, you can gather insights, as to whether work-related stress “is a thing”, by reviewing, or considering the following:

 • Absenteeism trends and records from the last 2-3 years